go-to-k/cls3/README.md

 ## GitHub Actions

-You can use cls3 with parameters **"bucket-name", "force" and "region"** (actually no need to specify "region" as it runs across regions) in GitHub Actions Workflow.
+You can use cls3 with parameters **"bucket-name", "force", "quiet" and "region"** (actually no need to specify "region" as it runs across regions) in GitHub Actions Workflow.

+The "quiet" allows you to hive live display of number of deletions (**default: true in GitHub Actions ONLY**).

 To delete multiple buckets, specify bucket names separated by commas.